prototypefund/Digital_Bargeld-docs/manpages/taler-bank-transfer.1.rst

 ===========

-**taler-bank-transfer** is a command line tool to trigger bank transfers.
+**taler-bank-transfer** is a command line tool to trigger bank transfers to the exchange.
+Useful for testing provided that the configured Taler Wire Gateway supports the wire transfer API.

 **-a** *VALUE* \| **--amount=**\ ‌\ *VALUE*
    Amount to transfer.
-Given in the Taler-typical format of CURRENCY:VALUE.FRACTION
+Given in the Taler-typical format of CURRENCY:VALUE.FRACTION.
+Mandatory option.

 **-b** *URL* \| **--bank=**\ ‌\ *URL*
    URL at which the bank is operation.
+Mandatory option.

 **-c** *FILENAME* \| **--config=**\ ‌\ *FILENAME*
    Use the given configuration file.